anisa-bila/DisasterM3/evaluation_methodology.md

 **Graph Question Answering Data**:

-Graph Question Answering data is designed to test the model's ability to answer multi-level questions about images.
+Graph Question Answering data is designed to test the model's ability to answer questions about images.
 It encourages models to perform visual reasoning using a structured map that connects the image's objects, their attributes, and the relationships between them to generate questions and answers.

 Two types of data are critical for this training process: